Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Statement 2 (correct) A core objective of the GCCA is to provide technical and financial assistance to developing countries, particularly those most vulnerable to climate change.
-This support helps them integrate climate change considerations into their development strategies and budgets.
+Statement 2 is correct: A core objective of the GCCA is to provide technical and financial assistance to developing countries, helping them integrate climate change adaptation and mitigation into their national policies, development strategies, and budgets.

-Statement 3 (incorrect) The GCCA is coordinated by the European Commission's established channels for political dialogue and cooperation, not by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD).
+Statement 3 is incorrect: The GCCA is coordinated by the European Commission through its established political dialogue and cooperation mechanisms.
+It is not managed by the World Resources Institute (WRI) or the World Business Council for Sustainable Development (WBCSD).

 QUESTION 54